Governance, compliance, and controlled change management for production databases

 Deployment success or failure status and any rollback actions taken.
 This closes the loop, confirming the change was applied correctly or documenting what went wrong.

-Note: Git commit history provides most of this automatically when schema is managed as code.
+Source-control history provides most of this automatically when schema is managed as code.
 The key is ensuring the workflow enforces the steps rather than relying on team discipline.

 Pull request workflows provide the proposal, review, and approval cycle with a full audit trail.
 Branch protection rules enforce separation of duties, and CI validation runs automatically before any human review begins.

-Enterprise custom properties can tag schema objects with metadata such as data classification, owner, and compliance notes.
+Custom properties can tag schema objects with metadata such as data classification, owner, and compliance notes.
 These annotations persist alongside the schema definition, so governance context travels with the schema rather than living in a separate document.

 Together, these capabilities give teams a workflow where every schema change is proposed, validated, reviewed, approved, and deployed through a single auditable pipeline.